Rapid-Fullstack-Development/photosphere-100k-demo/README.md

     - Should the hash be the ID?
     - Otherwise I could have a json file per hash that links to the assets that have that hash (should usually be one!)
 - add-label, remove-label and set-descrition can be replaced with a general purpose api to update nested fields in metadata.
+- Is there anyway to get a stable sort from s3?